I’ve been very much against Trump since day one. I will never support someone who is a bigot, racist, or predator — regardless of party or policies.

 No, I never submitted a crime report for either incident.
 But then again, more than 90% of sexual assault victims on college campuses do not report the assault.
 This is normal.

-If your blood is not already boiling at these statistics, maybe it’s because you don’t understand why victims (female or male) do not come forward about the assault.
+If your blood is not already boiling at these statistics, maybe it’s because you don’t understand why so many victims (female or male) do not come forward about the assault.
 After all, there are people still assuming that Trump’s alleged victims have only come forward now for their 15 minutes of fame.
 In fact, even Trump has claimed that.

 Forget Your Fame

 Before I was raped two years ago, I was not as strong as I am now.
 After it happened both times, I knew I never wanted to come forward about it, for many reasons.
 For one, I was embarrassed.
 I knew it happened to others, but not me.
-I was the perfectionist and the person who had it “altogether.”
+I was the perfectionist and the person who had it “all together.”
 I was already struggling to find my inner confidence, and it made me feel even weaker, and I was ashamed of that.
 Among many other poor coping mechanisms, I tried to brush it off.
 Then, it happened again.
 The externalities are for another another day and another post (don’t forget that 81% of women report significant effects like Post-Traumatic Stress Disorder), but I never wanted to admit it to myself, let alone an officer.

 No Responsibility, No Problem